 On first sight I didn’t like the city much; it was too crowded and the traffic was manic with this constant tooting of horns.
 Then again, I felt the same way about Bangkok when I first went there, yet given time it turned out to be one of my favourite cities.
 Who’s to say that the same wouldn’t have happened with La Paz if I had given it time?
-However in the end I stayed just four full days (5 nights).
+However in the end I stayed just four full days, so we’ll never know.
 It was a relief to leave and get down to lower ground.

-Just a block down is the famous witches market, where you can buy all kinds of things from a powder to make your latest crush fall hopelessly in love with you (very midsummer night’s dream) to llama foetuses (which you bury in the foundations of your new home/business to bring good fortune.
+Just a block down from Sagarnaga is the famous witches market.
+It’s a fascinating place; you can buy all kinds of things from a powder to make your latest crush fall hopelessly in love with you (very midsummer night’s dream) to llama foetuses (which you bury in the foundations of your new home/business to bring good fortune).

 Another interesting thing about La Paz is the prison.
 It sits right on San Pedro square in the centre of the city, behind an imposing wall.

-It has an interesting history.
+It has an unusual history.
 On entering the prison inmates purchase a cell; the wealthier inmates live in luxury with cable TV, Jacuzzis and a wifi connection stolen from a nearby hotel.
 There is more modest accommodation available for rent, however anyone unable to pay is basically left to the elements.
-Often a prisoner’s family will move in with him (to save paying two rents), although the family are, of course, free to leave.
+Often a prisoner’s family will move in with him (to save paying two rents), although the family are, of course, free to leave anytime.

 It became notorious for offering (illegal) tours inside; at one point these tours were featured in the Lonely Planet guide.
 Many visitors went in order to enjoy some of the purest cocaine in South America, which was produced inside the prison.